 - Latest version statuses.
 Limit which latest version statuses to show.
 The status 'safe update possible' means that based on semantic versioning the update should be backwards compatible.
 This parameter is multiple choice.
 Possible statuses are: safe update possible, unknown, up-to-date, update possible.
-The default value is: all statuses.

-- · Password for basic authentication.

-- · Private token.

-- URL to a Composer 'outdated' report in a human readable format.
+The default value is: all statuses. - Password for basic authentication. - Private token. - URL to a Composer 'outdated' report in a human readable format.
 If provided, users clicking the source URL will visit this URL instead of the Composer 'outdated' report in JSON format.

-- Username for basic authentication.

-7.4.12 Dependencies from Manual number
+7.4.11 Dependencies from Manual number